rmosolgo/graphql-ruby/readme.md

   - Directives:
     - `@skip` has precedence over `@include`
     - directives on fragments: http://facebook.github.io/graphql/#sec-Fragment-Directives
+  - Add static validation for empty string
+  - Only run named operation
 - Field merging
   - if you were to request a field, then request it in a fragment, it would get looked up twice
   - https://github.com/graphql/graphql-js/issues/19#issuecomment-118515077